Ursula (The Little Mermaid): Part of Your World: A Twisted Tale

-The fifth book in the A Twisted Tale series and written by author Liz Braswell, it addresses the question What if Ariel had never defeated Ursula?
+The fifth book in the A Twisted Tale series written by author Liz Braswell, it addresses the question "What if Ariel had never defeated Ursula?"
 In the book Ursula, in her guise as Vanessa, ultimately wed Prince Eric and still possesses Ariel's voice five years later, and uses Eric's connections to go to war with neighboring kingdoms and expand the territory of Eric's kingdom.
 She maintains a beautiful appearance and a rich lifestyle.
 She is ultimately overthrown, by Ariel and Eric.

 In this book Braswell describes Ursula's species as “cecaelia,” a term created by fans in the late 2000s.
 This was the first Disney-published work to use the name.